DOAGenesys/LLMIntentPerformance/README.md

 - The script is designed to handle large datasets efficiently through batch processing.
 - It provides a comprehensive comparison between OpenAI and Anthropic models for NLU intent classification tasks.
+- Enforcing JSON/structured outputs for both OpenAI and Anthropic is critical for accurate intent performance evaluation.
+This ensures that the responses can be consistently parsed and analyzed, leading to more reliable performance metrics.

 ## Results Discussion

 The results obtained from running this script provide valuable insights into the performance of OpenAI and Anthropic models for NLU intent classification tasks.
 Here's a summary of the results:

-- OpenAI Performance:
+- OpenAI Performance (using gpt-4o-mini model):
   - Total Correct: 1338
   - Total Attempts: 1554
   - Overall Accuracy: 86.10%

-- Anthropic Performance:
+- Anthropic Performance (using claude-3-haiku-20240307 model):
   - Total Correct: 1237
   - Total Attempts: 1554
   - Overall Accuracy: 79.60%